Media & Speaking

 After earning her master's degree in leadership from Royal Roads University with a focus on decolonizing business through workplace spirituality, she became interested in the potential benefits of labyrinths in the workplace.

-r of sharing circles to offer her clients an ancient modality to create deep connections to self and others in the circle.
+Vanessa recently started Vancity Labyrinth where she combines the medicine of the labyrinth with the power of sharing circles to offer her clients an ancient modality to create deep connections to self and others in the circle.

 Some of her previous clients include Google, HILTI North America, TELUS and various school districts and universities.